Family reunification - advice

 Appropriate services and supports

-A major component of case practice is identifying and coordinating services and supports that are responsive to the child and families particular needs.
+A major component of case practice is identifying and coordinating services and supports that are responsive to the child and families’ particular needs.

-The types of services and supports required for each child and their family will vary depending on the protective concerns that led to the child’s removal, any relevant conditions that are included on the interim accommodation order or protection order, and ongoing assessment and planning.
+The types of services and supports required for each child and their family will vary depending on the protective concerns that led to the child’s removal, any relevant conditions that are included on the interim accommodation order or protection order and ongoing assessment and planning.

-When a permanency objective of family reunification is determined, practitioners must consider connecting the family to the Victorian and Aboriginal Family Preservation and Reunification Response to provide the family intensive and tailored therapeutic intervention and the best possible support in achieving family reunification.
+When a stability objective of family reunification is determined, practitioners must consider connecting the family to the Victorian and Aboriginal Family Preservation and Reunification Response to provide the family intensive and tailored therapeutic intervention and the best possible support in achieving family reunification.

-Other purposeful and appropriate services and supports must be regularly reviewed to reflect the family’s needs, potential and progress towards the permanency objective of family reunification.
+Other purposeful and appropriate services and supports must be regularly reviewed to reflect the family’s needs, potential and progress towards the stability objective of family reunification.
+Planning for services and supports should occur as early as possible after the child’s placement in care.

 Services should be practical and comprehensive so as to address all relevant aspects of family life (Child Welfare Information Gateway, 2006).
 The most effective intervention involves all members of the family and addresses not only parenting skills but also the child’s developmental needs, parent-child interactions and a range of life competencies such as communication, problem solving and behaviour management (Child Welfare Information Gateway, 2006; Ainsworth, 2001).